-Individuals with other extenuating limitations preventing them from visiting a Service Canada point of service and who also cannot use the assistance of another individual to submit an application on their behalf may be eligible to apply by mail.
+Individuals with other extenuating limitations preventing them from visiting a Service Canada office and who also cannot use the assistance of another individual to submit an application on their behalf may be eligible to apply by mail.
 Individuals must first contact 1-800-206-7218 (select Option #3) to determine if they are eligible to apply by mail.